kamailio/kamailio-wiki/docs/features/new-in-6.0.x.md

 ### corex

 - added dns_file modparam
-- algorithm DS_ALG_OVERLOAD set to 64 to be able to used as a flag
 - functions to manage iflags can get 0..63 parameter value
 - new function forward_uac()
 - added forward_uac_uri(vuri) function